justingolden21/synthetic-poe/README.md

 ### Similar Programs

-[Bloviate](https://successfulsoftware.net/2019/04/02/bloviate/) also uses character-based Markov chains to generate its output.
+[Bloviate](https://successfulsoftware.net/2019/04/02/bloviate/) also uses character-based chains to generate its output.
 Feel free to read more about how it works.

 ### Credit